The Misfortunes of Sophie

 The Misfortunes of Sophie (French: Les Malheurs de Sophie) is a 1946 French comedy drama film directed by Jacqueline Audry and starring Madeleine Rousset, Marguerite Moreno and Michel Auclair.
-The film is based on the novel of the same name by La Comtesse de Ségur.
+The film is based on the novel of the same name by the Countess of Ségur.

 It was shot at the Victorine Studios in Nice.
 The film's sets were designed by the art directors Alexandre Trauner and Marcel Magniez.